danielscholl-osdu/search/docs/tutorial/SearchService.md

 }
 ```

-- combine an upper and lower bound with the simplified syntax, you would need to join two clauses with an AND operator
+- Combine an upper and lower bound with the simplified syntax, you would need to join two clauses with an AND operator:

 ```json
 {